|

 can be reunited with God.
 This happens when Jesus Christ comes to dwell in

 our hearts by faith.
 (See Romans 8:9–11, Ephesians 3:17–19.)
-An important biblical happening supports this view of man's

 status with God.
 Right before Jesus ascended into heaven, he encouraged his